 JACKSON, Miss.
-(AP) — Several new laws are taking effect Sunday in Mississippi.
+(AP) — Several new laws took effect Sunday in Mississippi.
 They are listed with bill numbers used during the legislative session.

 CRIMINAL JUSTICE — House Bill 387 requires Mississippi officials to study sentencing disparities and juvenile detention.
 It lowers some criminal penalties and says courts can't imprison people for failing to pay fines they can't afford.
 It also lets judges impose lesser sentences on some third-time felons.